aspecto-io/opentelemetry-ext-js/propagators/propagator-selective/README.md

 import { B3Propagator } from '@opentelemetry/propagator-b3';
 import { propagation } from '@opentelemetry/api';

-const b3ExtractOnly = new SelectivePropagator(new B3Propagator(), { shouldExtract: true, shouldInject: false});
+const b3ExtractOnly = new SelectivePropagator(new B3Propagator(), { extractEnabled: true, injectEnabled: false});
 propagation.setGlobalPropagator(b3ExtractOnly);
 ```

 You can use any propagator compatible with the `TextMapPropagator` interface.

 ## Configuration
-- You can set `shouldInject` and `shouldExtract` to boolean values to set which operations are valid.
+- You can set `extractEnabled` and `injectEnabled` to boolean values to set which operations are valid.
 - It is possible to set both to true or both to false.
 - If not set, default is to not `inject` / `extract`